Three Things I Wish I Would Have Known When I Wrote & Published My First Book

 … and I do not regret anything I experienced.
 I’ve learned that the process of writing is more important than the end goal.
 Once I stopped obsessing over the end product, I rarely experienced writer’s block.
 My advice to all beginning writers is to trust the process.
 The end result will come in due time.

-Jared Dixon
+Picture of Jared Dixon

 Jared Dixon is Full Circle Press's resident ghostwriter and editor, as well as the award-winning author of Corrupted.
 He hails from Baltimore County, Maryland, and loves being able to help first-time authors realize their dreams of writing and publishing their books.